Is Your Blood Pressure Medication Causing it to Spike?

 What medication or OTC Drugs Can Cause High Blood Pressure?

 Researchers identified three common classes of drugs as being the most problematic: certain antidepressants; oral steroids used to control inflammation associated with gout, lupus, rheumatoid arthritis and after an organ transplant; and over-the-counter non-steroidal pain relievers, particularly those that use ibuprofen or naproxen as active ingredients.
 Researchers also noted some antipsychotics and certain types of oral contraceptives and decongestants.

 “This study has some limitations, as it was based on self-reported data,” says Kaminetsky.
 “However, the findings should encourage patients taking drugs for multiple conditions, including hypertension, to discuss possible medication alternatives with their physicians.”

 Of course, it’s not always possible for a doctor to prescribe a medication that doesn’t raise blood pressure.
 However, researchers estimate that if just half of American adults with high blood pressure discontinued medications that raised their pressure, as many as 2.2 million people might be able to lower their blood pressure into a healthy range.

-“Don’t just stop taking a medication.
+“Don’t just stop taking medication.
 Talk to your doctor to discuss possible alternatives,” Kaminetsky says.
 “And while you’re at it, you should discuss lifestyle tactics that can help control blood pressure such as a walking program, stress management techniques and the DASH diet with your doctor.”

 If you don’t have a physician, consider working with MDVIP.
 Find a physician near you and begin your partnership in health »